-For the 2014 soft launch of THATRue we’re offering three distinct, self-guided hunts all within the labyrinthine streets of the Latin Quarter.
-All three hunts zigzag between the Jardin du Luxembourg and Fontaine St Michel, facing the Seine.
+THATRue consists of three distinct, self-guided hunts all within the labyrinthine streets of the Latin Quarter.
+All three routes zigzag between the Jardin du Luxembourg & Fontaine St Michel, facing the Seine.
 If walking directly the distance between these two landmarks is only 20 minutes, a mere kilometer (less than a mile).

 The Package Prices for the THATRue (in addition to our THATLou):

 - - 1 module, including St Sulpice (lasts btwn 1 & 1.5 hours) costs 20€ / team